arberx/great-films/README.md

 When Jeff (Jason Segel) leaves his mother's basement to buy wood glue at the store, he looks for signs from the universe to determine his path.
 However, a series of unexpected and amusing events leads him to cross paths with his family, especially his brother (Ed Helms), in the strangest of circumstances and locations.
 If Jeff is very lucky and universally blessed, he will find the meaning of his life... and remember to buy the wood glue as well.

-#### A Separation ("Jodaeiye Nader az Simin") - 2011

-Set in contemporary Iran, A Separation is a compelling drama about the dissolution of a marriage.
-Simin wants to leave Iran with her husband Nader and daughter Termeh.
-Simin sues for divorce when Nader refuses to leave behind his Alzheimer-suffering father.
-Her request having failed, Simin returns to her parents' home, but Termeh decides to stay with Nader.
-When Nader hires a young woman to assist with his father in his wife's absence, he hopes that his life will return to a normal state.
-However, when he discovers that the new maid has been lying to him, he realizes that there is more on the line than just his marriage.

 #### A Prophet ("Un prophète") - 2009

 Condemned to six years in prison, Malik El Djebena, part Arab, part Corsican, cannot read or write.
 Arriving at the jail entirely alone, he appears younger and more fragile than the other convicts.
 He is 19 years old.
 Cornered by the leader of the Corsican gang currently ruling the prison, he is given a number of "missions" to carry out, toughening him up and gaining the gang leader's confidence in the process.
 Malik is a fast learner and rises up the prison ranks, all the while secretly devising his own plans.

-#### About Elly ("Darbareye Elly") - 2009

-A gripping mystery set among a group of old friends on a holiday retreat.
-With the return of their close friend Ahmad from Germany, a group of former college pals decide to reunite for a weekend outing by the Caspian Sea.
-The fun starts right away as they quickly catch on to the plan of lively Sepideh, who has brought along Elly, her daughter's kindergarten teacher, in hopes of setting her up with recently divorced Ahmad.
-But seemingly trivial lies, which start accumulating from the moment the group arrives at the seashore, suddenly swing round and come back full force when one afternoon Elly suddenly vanishes.
-Her mysterious disappearance sets in motion a series of deceptions and revelations that threaten to shatter everything they hold dear.

 #### Michael Clayton - 2007